roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "Apricot loves you too, Hina-tan!"

-Hinagiku clung to Prico and closed her eyes, remaining thus.
+Hinagiku clung on to Prico and closed her eyes, remaining thus.

 ◇